 Discounts and Credits

-If your home was built in the last 14 years*, you’ll receive a discount on your homeowners insurance.
+New Home – If your home was built in the last 14 years¹, you will receive a discount on your homeowners insurance policy.

-Save on your homeowners insurance when you have a qualifying Erie Family Life policy (not available in New York).
+Life Multi-Policy – Save on your homeowners insurance when you have a qualifying Erie Family Life Policy².

-Install smoke alarms or a burglary alarm system in your home to take advantage of additional discounts.
+Premises Alarm – Install smoke detectors or a burglary alarm system in your home to take advantage of additional discounts.

-Erie Insurance offers Policyholders age 46 and older a discount on their homeowners insurance.
-The discount increases as you age (not available in North Carolina and New York).**
+Age Of Insured – Erie Insurance offers policyholders age 46 and older a discount on their homeowners insurance.
+The discount increases as you age.³

-Endorsements For even more protection, you can add optional coverage’s, such as
+Optional Coverage – Endorsements for even more protection, you can add optional coverage such as: